Every construction designer must know the old adage ‘If you can’t hide it, make a feature of it.’

 This is classicly illustrated in the use of concrete in construction.
 In Australasia, there’s a tendency to hide the primary concrete elements behind facades or cover them with coatings.
 However, there are many famous structures around the globe where natural bare concrete is the feature finish.
 There is any number of pages on the web devoted to striking concrete structures… for example here.

 Hey, you’re in the industry!
 You knew all of that already!

 So you’re designing a structure right now, and bare concrete is going to feature in the design.
-Maybe it even carries a decorative texture.
-(Have you seen NOE decorative form liners?)

 Or maybe it’s not really a design feature, simply the result of budget and purpose.

-To prevent blotching when it rains, or fluoresence whitening, it’s critical that you seal the concrete with a penetrating treatment.
+To prevent blotching when it rains, or fluorescence whitening, it’s critical that you seal the concrete with a penetrating treatment.
 A topical surface sealer is not enough to prevent movement of the moisture beneath the surface.

 Markham offers two excellent options for preserving the natural appearance.
 Aquron 300 is a waterproofing admixture, using hydrogel technology, which is included in the mix during construction, and seals the porosity throughout the concrete.
 Aquron 1200 is a spray-applied treatment, applied a little later in the project, which offers amazing water repellency for vertical surfaces.
 These treatments are nil VOC, and leave the finished appearance of the concrete absolutely unchanged.

 Designing? or already in construction?
 Talk to the friendly Markham team!